Oshkosh, Wisconsin: Historic districts

 The city has a total of 33 listings on the National Register of Historic Places.
 Some area entrepreneurs and businessmen made their fortunes in the lumber industry.
 Many made significant contributions to the community, in both politics and supporting philanthropic organizations.
 Following devastating fires in the mid-1870s, new buildings were commissioned in Oshkosh that expressed a range of good design: for residential, commercial, civic and religious use.

 The many structures which make up the city's historic areas are largely a result of the capital and materials generated by the lumber and associated wood manufacturing industries.
 Oshkosh had six historic districts as of October 2011.
 They include the Algoma Boulevard, Irving/Church, North Main Street, Oshkosh State Normal School on the University of Wisconsin–Oshkosh campus, Paine Lumber Company, and Washington Avenue historic districts.

 The city had 27 historic buildings and sites individually listed on the NRHP as of October 2011.
 Eleven are houses, four are churches, and the remainder include schools, colleges, a bank, a fire house, an observatory, the Winnebago County Courthouse, and a cemetery where many of the entrepreneurs are buried.

 Geography

 Oshkosh is located at (44.024983, −88.551336).
+It is located along the Fox River between the eastern shore of Lake Butte des Morts and the western shore of Lake Winnebago, within the Winnebago Pool of lakes.

-According to the United States Census Bureau, the city has a total area of 26.61 sqmi, of which, 25.59 sqmi is land and 1.02 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 26.61 sqmi, of which 25.59 sqmi is land and 1.02 sqmi is water.

-The City of Oshkosh forms the center of a metropolitan area reaching into the adjacent towns, the Town of Oshkosh in the north and the towns of Algoma in the west, Nekimi in the southwest and Black Wolf in the southeast, all within Winnebago County.
+The City of Oshkosh forms the center of a metropolitan area reaching into the adjacent towns of: the Town of Oshkosh in the north and the towns of Algoma to the west, Nekimi in the southwest and Black Wolf ton the southeast, all within Winnebago County.
 The shared border within the Town of Oshkosh is particularly complex, involving a multitude of exclaves and panhandles.